CognizantOpenSource/Cognizant-Intelligent-Test-Scripter/CONTRIBUTING.md

 mvn clean install
 ```

-The Release will be created in `dist` folder.
-You can test using the files inside `dist\release` folder.
+The Release will be created in `Dist` folder.
+You can test using the files inside `Dist/release` folder.

 If you want to debug/run from source code.
 You have to run the IDE project.